Streamlight The Siege Review

 This light is a breeze to use.
 To change the batteries, simply unscrew the bottom, place three AAs inside and screw the bottom back on.
 The battery lid has a teardrop-shaped center post that slides into the middle of the battery compartment to help you orient the cover correctly, which is especially helpful when you have to screw it back on in the dark.

 This product weighs just over half a pound with batteries installed.
 It measures up at just under 5 1/2 inches tall and a couple of inches wide, meaning that it is small enough to fit into a jacket pocket.
 We really like its size-to-brightness ratio.

-At $35 we think this product is a great value, especially if you need a lantern for a variety of uses like boating or fishing before or after the sun is up.
-It is less expensive than its award-winning counterpart the Black Diamond Apollo and comparably priced to the Black Diamond Zip.
-It offers the durability to back up the investment and we love how many different uses we found for it.
+We think this product is a great value, especially if you need a lantern for a variety of uses like boating or fishing before or after the sun is up.
+It is less expensive than a handful of other models and offers the durability to back up the investment and we love how many different uses we found for it.

 This product is a sturdy little workhorse.
 We love that it is waterproof and floats.
 When we tested its durability by dropping it from a height, it didn't let us down.
 It still works perfectly after we put it to the test with all kinds of abuse.
 It is a Top Pick Award winner for its versatility and durability.

 — Valentine Cullen and Ben Applebaum-Bauch